 Conclusion: Unlock Your Early Retirement Dreams

-However, taxes still apply, and rolling funds to an IRA too soon can lock you out.
+Remember: income tax still applies, and rolling to an IRA too soon can end eligibility.
 To succeed: